for-l00p/meetup_rsvp_prediction/README.md

 ## Next Steps

-For next steps, I plan to gather event data for the rest of 2018 to improve model performance and .
-Additionally, I would like to frame this question as a classification problem to provide a range prediction instead of a single-value prediction which may be difficult for event organizers to interpret.
+For next steps, I plan to gather event data for the rest of 2018 to improve model performance.
+Additionally, I would like to frame this question as a classification problem to provide a range prediction instead of a single-value.
 Providing a lower and upper headcount will likely be much easier for event organizers to work with.